Introduction to qualitative research

-This live online course shows how to develop a clear understanding of qualitative research, its key features and the different methods that are commonly used.
-(NatCen trainers, Foundation Level) * Price: £165 for SRA members, £220 for non-members.
-It runs over two mornings and uses Zoom software *
+This live online course shows how to develop a clear understanding of qualitative research, its key features and the different methods that are used.

-This course is designed to equip participants with a clear understanding of qualitative research, in terms of what its key features are and the different methods that are commonly used within it.
+This course is designed to equip participants with a clear understanding of the key features and commonly-used methods of qualitative research.
 It is also intended to give you an appreciation of what qualitative research can be used for and how its findings can be understood and presented to a wider audience.

 The course will be delivered through a mixture of taught sessions and practical exercises.